 According one eyewitness, "U.S. Marshal Albert Lowe took his (Earp's) gun away, slapped his face and told him to go home and go to bed or he would run him in."

 Another eyewitness said, "Wyatt got a drink or two too much and got the idea he was a bad man from Arizona and was going to pull some rough stuff, when U.S. Marshal Albert Lowe slapped his face and took his gun away from him."

-And just for the record, during one of his trips to California, Earp's drinking got him into big trouble with Tom Mulqueen who was a well-known "racehorse man," a trainer.
+And just for the record, during one of his trips to California, Wyatt Earp's drinking got him into big trouble with Tom Mulqueen who was a well-known "racehorse man," a trainer.
 Mulqueen is said to have been someone much younger who never heard of supposedly famous Wyatt Earp.

-The story goes that one trip back in California in May of 1900, on a visit to San Francisco, Earp said some things he shouldn't have, and picked a fight with someone he shouldn't have.
+The story goes that one trip back in California in April of 1900, on a visit to San Francisco, Earp said some things he shouldn't have, and picked a fight with someone he shouldn't have.
 Earp who is said by some historians to be the toughest of the tough was subsequently knocked senseless in a fist fight with racehorse-trainer Tom Mulqueen.
 The newspapers reported it the following day since Wyatt Earp was known in that city as a notorious bad man.

 As reported in The San Francisco Call on April 30th, 1900:

 GUN FIGHTER IS KNOCKED OUT BY BOLD HORSEMAN

 Wyatt Earp Floored by a Single Blow From Tom Mulqueen.